 WHAT IS IT: It might sound fancy, but chances are you're solving complex problems daily.
 When your bank account is looking a little thin, and it's a week out from payday, negotiating the last few dollars between food, fun and friends is an excellent example of complex problem-solving.

 PRACTICE: Sharpening your problem-solving skills can be a bit of fun.
 Board games like Settlers of Catan or Risk are an easy way to get your mind thinking in the right direction while playing a social sport will present a series of problems (in rapid succession) that require solving.
-You can even practice your skills on your commute.
-If you travel to work or study, get a Rubik's cube and challenge yourself to try and complete a little more each day.

 WHAT IS IT: Critical thinking is when you look at a situation, take in all the facts, weigh them up, assess them and make a decision.